 They enhance contrast, reduce glare, and reflection for superb vision while driving, walking around town, or out on the water.
 We also love the style of the glasses for anyone who likes to live an active lifestyle.
 The only ding against these are the lightweight polymer used to construct the glasses leaves them feeling slightly cheap for a premium sunglass pair.

 Protect the skin and use sunscreen, always.
-Our favorite to use is Bare Republic Sunscreen because it’s eco-friendly and water resistant.
-However, it’s a bit pasty and takes some work to rub in to the skin.
+Our favorite to use is eco-friendly and water resistant sunscreen.

 If you’re still wondering what to wear in Jordan hat is never a bad idea.
 Good for the sunny days you’ll be having.